 Can I Reheat Cauliflower Rice?

 Cauliflower rice can be reheated without any problems.
 Just put it into a microwavable container and heat for about a minute, depending on the quantity.

 The only caveat here is that cauliflower rice is best eaten soon after you make it (unless you freeze it) as it can deteriorate and start to smell if left in the fridge.

 So eat it fresh, but if it’s a matter of a few hours, of course go ahead and reheat it.

 You can eat the cauliflower rice raw but it tastes more of cauliflower than when it’s been cooked for a couple of minutes.

 The mystery of the changing flavour only occurs after cooking.

-- As an accompaniment to curry or chilli beans
+- as an accompaniment to sweet potato curry or chilli beans

-- Serve in its own right as a side dish.
+- serve in its own right as a side dish or snack

 I hope you enjoy your cauliflower rice!